opentofu/opentofu.org/blog/2025-10-22-help-us-test-opentofu-1-11-0-beta1.md

 - **The `enabled` meta-argument**: Is this pattern more intuitive than `count`?
 Are there edge cases we should consider?
 - **Encryption features**: Are the experimental external encryption features ready for stabilization?

 If you have a **non-production** environment where you could test any of these capabilities, we'd appreciate your help.
-Even if everything works perfectly, please share your testing experiences through [GitHub issues](https://github.com/opentofu/opentofu/issues/new/choose) or join the conversation in the [OpenTofu Slack](https://opentofu.org/slack/).
+Even if everything works perfectly, please share your testing experiences through [this GitHub Discussion](https://github.com/orgs/opentofu/discussions/3419) or join the conversation in the [#opentofu channel in the CNCF slack workspace](https://opentofu.org/slack/).

 Thank you for your continued support of the OpenTofu project!